Mc-Zen/zero/docs/zero-docs.typ

 - some specials for package authors,
 - and localization?.

 A number in scientific notation consists of three parts of which the latter two are optional.
-The first part is the _coefficient_ that may consist of an _integer_ and a _fractional_ part.
-In many fields, values are not known exactly and the corresponding _uncertainty_ is then given after the coefficient.
-Lastly, to facilitate reading very large or small numbers, the coefficient may be multiplied with a _power_ of 10 (or another base).
+The first part is the _mantissa_ that may consist of an _integer_ and a _fractional_ part.
+In many fields, values are not known exactly and the corresponding _uncertainty_ is then given after the mantissa.
+Lastly, to facilitate reading very large or small numbers, the mantissa may be multiplied with a _power_ of 10 (or another base).

 The anatomy of a formatted number is shown in the following figure.

 #import "figures/anatomy.typ": anatomy
 #figure(anatomy)

-For generating formatted numbers, *Zero* provides the `num` type along with the types `coefficient`, `uncertainty`, and `power` that allow for fine-grained customization with `show` and `set` rules.
+For generating formatted numbers, *Zero* provides the `num` type along with the types `mantissa`, `uncertainty`, and `power` that allow for fine-grained customization with `show` and `set` rules.

 #pad(x: 5%, outline(title: none, depth: 1))